udacity/CarND-Extended-Kalman-Filter-Project/README.md

 This information is only accessible by people who are already enrolled in Term 2 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/12dd29d8-2755-4b1b-8e03-e8f16796bea8) for instructions and the project rubric.

+## Hints!

+* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
+Keep an eye out for TODOs.